-- Bintropy: Analysis tool for estimating the likelihood that a binary contains compressed or encrypted bytes.
+- Bintropy: Analysis tool for estimating the likelihood that a binary contains compressed or encrypted bytes (inspired from this paper).

 - Dataset of packed ELF files: Dataset of ELF samples packed with many different packers.

-- Dataset of packed PE files: Dataset of PE samples packed with many different packers.
+- Dataset of packed PE files: Dataset of PE samples packed with many different packers (fork of this repository).

 - Docker Packing Box: Docker image gathering packers and tools for making datasets of packed executables.

-- PyPackerDetect: Packing detection tool for PE files.
+- PyPackerDetect: Packing detection tool for PE files (fork of this repository).